Skip to main content

 The factory function is where your service logic lives.
 It receives two arguments:

-• deps: An object of dependencies of the form: {[supplier.name]: value}
+• deps: An object of dependencies of the form: {[service.name]: value}